 Consider these limitations:

-- In an ETP network configuration for internal domains and IP addresses, the bypass action is supported only for domains.
+- In the Local Bypass Settings, the bypass action is supported only for domains.
 Not for IP addresses.
 You enter the domains in the Internal Network DNS Suffixes field.

 - If you’re configuring an explicit proxy, you configure the port in the Security Connector.
 If you are configuring a transparent proxy, you configure the ports in the origin ports field of an ETP policy.